Dedeemiko/Reversipe/README.md

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

+1. GET/recipe/{id}: This retrives the details of a specific recipe

+-   Parameters: Recipe ID
+-   Response: JSON object which contains ingredient list, instructions, and time estimate

 ## Roadmap

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation working back from the capstone due date.

+-   Frontend and Backend Setup

+    -   Set up project repos and environments
+    -   Manually update dataset to include country field for each recipe
+    -   Build basic UI framework

+-   Search Functionality

+    -   Implement GET endpoints: To allow users to input ingredients and retrieve matching recipes
+    -   Display recipe result on the frontend

+-   Recipe Details Page

+    -   Create Recipe Details Page: This will show ingredients, instructions and missing ingredient information

+-   Filter based on Country and Cuisine Search

+    -   Add a country filter: To allow users search for recipes by country or region
+    -   Implement GET endpoint

+-   Testing

+    -   Test all core funtionalities

+-   UI Refinement

+    -   Refine the UI

+-   Final Testing and Bug Fixes

 ---